rafaqz/Rasters.jl/docs/src/array_operations.md

 A = Raster(WorldClim{BioClim}, 5)
 ````

-Then we do the meand over the `X` dimension
+Then we do the mean over the `X` dimension

 ````@example operations
 mean(A, dims=X) # Ti if time were available would also be possible